laminas/laminas-ci-matrix-action/README.md

     "php.ini directives, one per element; e.g. 'memory_limit=-1'",
   ],
-  "dependencies": "dependencies to test against; one of lowest, locked, latest", "command": "command to run to perform the check",
+  "dependencies": "dependencies to test against; one of lowest, locked, latest", "command": "command to run to perform the check"
 }
 ```